Tinder/StateMachine/README.md

 # StateMachine

-A Kotlin library for finite state machines.
+A Kotlin DSL for finite state machine.

 ### Usage